FireDiscordBot/docs/README.md

 #### Autorole For All

-Autorole is no longer a premium feature and is available to all servers with Fire!
+Autorole is no longer a Fire+ feature and is available to all servers with Fire!
 I've also added a bit of spice to the command in the rewrite, allowing you to set a bot autorole as well as normal autorole.

 This also supports Discord's membership screening feature meaning users will not get the role before passing screening.